fboes/aerofly-missions/docs/carls_homecoming/03_crossing_to_sweden.md

 03: Crossing to Sweden
 ==================

+Beautiful [København](https://en.wikipedia.org/wiki/Copenhagen)!
 Flying around the busiest airport of Denmark requires you to fly above 1500 MSL.
-But you get to see Øresund Bridge,linking the twin cities of København and Malmö.
+But you get to see [Øresund Bridge](https://en.wikipedia.org/wiki/%C3%98resund_Bridge), linking the twin cities of København and Malmö.

 Later on you cross the Øresund between the twin cities of Helsingør and Helsingborg.